Nong Khai province: History

+Phu Lon, a prehistoric mining complex in the province, is one of the two sources from which the copper used in Thailand is thought to have come, the other being the Khao Wong Prachan valley in central Thailand.
+Joyce White and Elizabeth Hamilton dated the earliest ore processing at Phu Lon to about the middle of the second millennium BC.
+At neither source is there evidence of prehistoric mining until several centuries after the first bronze artefacts appear in Southeast Asia.
+The gap bears on the disputed question of when and by what route bronze reached the region.

 Over the centuries, control of the province swung between the Thai Kingdom Ayutthaya, and the Laotian kingdom Lan Xang, as their respective powers ebbed and flowed in the region.

 The Prap Ho Monument in front of the historic city hall (now a museum and cultural center) memorializes the war dead of the Haw wars.

 In more recent years, Nong Khai has become a popular destination during the Buddhist Lent festival when mysterious balls of light, or Naga fireballs, rise from the Mekong River.
 The balls resemble an orange sun.
 They rise out of the river approximately 6–9 m and disappear after three to five seconds.
 Although the fireballs can be seen at other times, most Thais travel to see them during the full moon in October when the incidence of them is considered to be much higher.

 Nong Khai's main sight is Sala Keoku (alternatively spelled as Sala Kaew Ku, also known as Wat Khaek), a park of colossal sculptures, some over 20 m tall.
 The park is the handiwork of the mystic Luang Pu Bunleua Sulilat, who bought the land in 1978 when he was exiled from his native Laos, where he had built a similar park in Vientiane in the 1950s.
 Synthesizing Buddhist and Hinduist ideologies, Buddhas, many-armed goddesses, a seven-headed Naga snake, and various human-animal hybrids dominate the site.

 Notable figures from twentieth century Buddhist history have lived in Nong Khai—the world renowned Buddhist scholar and leading meditation teacher Ajahn Sumedho ordained in Wat Sisaket in Nong Khai.